Grade 8 students are the leaders of the Middle School. They have become skilled at balancing academic and social

 By the end of this course, students can communicate about and identify the main idea and a few supporting details of short written and spoken messages on highly predictable, everyday topics on familiar themes involving personal identity, family, and daily life.
 They can use simple sentences that have been encountered, memorized, and recalled.
 Students completing this course typically demonstrate proficiency in Novice Mid to Intermediate Low range in all modes of communication based on ACTFL guidelines.
 Students in German IB converse, create presentations, interpret authentic materials and play language games in German, building on the information and vocabulary that they acquired in German IA.
 Most teaching materials consist of authentic and contemporary resources (interviews, news articles, videos, songs); however, themes and grammatical structures align with the Deutsch Aktuell 1 text series, including narration in the present,and future,.
 After successful completion of German IB, which completes Level I, students move into German II.

-By the end of this level, students can participate in conversations and present information on a number of familiar topics using increasingly complex sentences.
+By the end of this level, students can participate in conversations and present information on several familiar topics using increasingly complex sentences.
 They can handle short social interactions in everyday situations, write messages about familiar subjects, and recognize the main topic and some supporting details heard or read.
 Students completing this level typically demonstrate a proficiency in the Novice High to Intermediate Mid range in all modes of communication based on ACTFL guidelines.
 Utilizing materials in Deutsch Aktuell Level 2, as well as selected short stories and novels, this course focuses on a variety of topics, such as travel, food, holidays and festivals and high-frequency topics to help students engage in social interactions with German-speaking peers.